TOAST-DOCS/API-Gateway/en/api-guide-v1.0.md

 ### Create API Gateway Service
-- Create an API Gateway service.
+- Creates an API Gateway service.
 - You can choose the region where the API Gateway server will be created.
 Currently, only the Korea (Pangyo) region is supported.
 - When you create an API Gateway service, an API Gateway service ID is automatically issued.